 Taken all together, providing integrations is highly time-consuming and diverts significant R&D capacity away from core product initiatives.
 Furthermore, despite all that time and cost, the resulting integrations often fail to achieve the desired impacts on user experience and customer satisfaction.

-An integration platform designed for B2B software companies provides a set of tools that makes it easier to build, deploy, and support integrations between the company’s own software product and the other applications their customers use.
-This white paper explores how implementing an integration platform can decrease costs, increase revenue, and minimize customer churn.
+Embedded integration platforms as a service (embedded iPaaS) make it easier for B2B software companies to build, deploy, and support integrations between the company's own software product and the other applications their customers use.

-The most straightforward and compelling reason to implement an integration platform is that it substantially decreases the time, and therefore the cost, required to provide integrations to business customers.
+The most straightforward and compelling reason to implement embedded iPaaS systems is that they substantially decreases the time, and therefore the cost, required to provide integrations to business customers.

-Providing integrations is extremely costly.
-Most B2B software leaders can easily query their product management system to determine the number of hours their developers spend each month building integrations.
+Providing integrations is extremely expensive.
+Most B2B software leaders can easily query their product management system to determine the number of hours their engineering teams spend each month building integrations.
 For many companies, a reduction in that number alone justifies the cost of an integration platform, especially given the high cost of software developers' time.
-After factoring in developers’ time spent on other integration work like infrastructure, deployment, and troubleshooting, as well as time other departments spend on integration work, the full cost of providing integrations comes into focus.
-This makes clear the huge potential for savings if integration work could be performed more efficiently.

-With traditional integration methods, it’s common for developers to build each integration from scratch.
-Typically, the majority of that time is spent not on domain-specific functionality or the user experience, but on implementing “boilerplate” technical integration requirements such as triggers, authorization, data imports, transformation, and exports.
-Writing code to handle these items for each integration is tedious and difficult to get right, especially because real-world integration scenarios require developers to work with a wide array of authorization methods, data formats, and integration protocols.
+In many companies, engineering teams are responsible for building integrations, largely because it's common to create each integration by writing bespoke code to handle everything from key integration functionality to "boilerplate" technical integration requirements such as triggers, connectors, data transformations, field mappings, and authentication flows.
+Writing bespoke code to handle these items for each integration is time-consuming and error-prone, especially because real-world integration scenarios require developers to work with a wide array of integration protocols, data formats, and authentication types.

 Integration support is typically a highly inefficient process.
-Most technical support or customer service groups lack access to integration tools and resources, which means they must turn to teams such as product management and development to answer questions about integration functionality, check an integration’s status, or investigate when something goes wrong.
-Some integration support scenarios also require involvement from DevOps or sysadmin teams.
+Most Technical Support or Customer Service teams lack access to integration tools and resources, which means they must turn to teams such as Product Management and Development to answer questions about integration functionality, check an integration's status, or investigate when something goes wrong.
+Some integration support scenarios also require involvement from DevOps or SysAdmin teams.
 The result is a slow, disruptive back-and-forth process requiring time and resources from multiple groups.
-When integration errors occur outside of business hours, the organization incurs the additional cost of after-hours or on-call compensation.
+When integration errors occur outside of business hours, the company incurs the additional cost of after-hours or on-call compensation.

-An integration platform provides tools and resources that bring efficiency to integration support.
-Configurable alerts notify the appropriate teams when customers’ integrations encounter errors, and integration logs aid in checking status and troubleshooting.
+Embedded iPaaS systems provide tools and resources that bring efficiency to integration support.
+Configurable alerts notify the appropriate teams when customers' integrations encounter errors, and integration logs aid in checking status and troubleshooting.
 Integrations are self-documenting, which makes it easy to see what they do and how, and documents such as tech specs and troubleshooting steps can be stored directly in the integration platform.
-These tools can be used by development and customer-facing teams alike, which empowers support teams to address more integration issues independently, decreases the burden on expensive engineering personnel, and reduces the costly back-and-forth.
+These tools empower Support and other customer-facing teams to address more integration issues independently, decrease the burden on expensive engineering personnel, and reduce the costly back-and-forth.

-There are several ways in which implementing an integration platform often leads to increased revenue for B2B software companies.
+There are several ways in which implementing embedded integration platforms often leads to increased revenue for B2B software companies.

-First, an integration platform frees up R&D capacity for driving core product innovation.
-When using traditional methods to provide integrations, every hour or story point development teams spend on inefficient integration work is time away from building new, innovative products and features.
+Embedded integration platforms free up R&D capacity for driving core product innovation.
+When using traditional methods to provide integrations, every hour or story point Development teams spend on inefficient integration work is time away from building new, innovative products and features.
 Many companies find that, as their customer base grows, integration work begins to consume a greater and greater percentage of their R&D capacity, causing innovation to slow significantly.

 Implementing an integration platform, by reducing time spent on integration work, helps teams regain R&D capacity.
 That additional capacity can be used to build meaningful new features that differentiate a product offering and create value, or to bring entirely new products to market.

-Additionally, an integration platform enables B2B software companies to use integrations strategically to break into new market segments.
-Many companies find integrations so time- and cost-prohibitive that they avoid building integrations unless they’re clearly demanded by the customer base or required to close a specific deal.
+Additionally, embedded iPaaS products enable B2B software companies to use integrations strategically to break into new market segments.
+Many companies find integrations so time- and cost-prohibitive that they avoid building integrations unless they're clearly demanded by the customer base or required to close a specific deal.

 However, when integrations are less time-consuming and costly, it becomes feasible to build select integrations for strategic reasons.
 Opportunities include building vertical-specific or geography-specific integrations that extend a product to meet the needs of previously unreached market segments, as well as providing highly bespoke integrations that offer the level of customization required to land larger accounts.

-Implementing an integration platform also helps B2B software companies minimize customer churn and protect their recurring revenue.
+Implementing embedded iPaaS systems also helps B2B software companies minimize customer churn and protect their recurring revenue.

 A powerful strategy for minimizing customer churn is to create product stickiness.
-There are many ways to achieve product stickiness, and an integration platform contributes to several: making the product central to customers’ daily operations, helping customers notice and appreciate the product’s value, and increasing switching costs.
+There are many ways to achieve product stickiness, and embedded iPaaS companies work to contributes to several: making the product central to customers' daily operations, helping customers notice and appreciate the product's value, and increasing switching costs.

 Stickiness increases further when customers recognize that it would be difficult to switch to a different product while retaining all the benefits they've grown accustomed to.
 For the customer, leaving a product with multiple integrations mean removing not just a single application, but also a hub of their technology ecosystem and all the connected workflows it powers.
 Finding another vendor with a comparable product and the ability to provide all of the same integrations, and then working with the vendor on integration requirements and configuration, represents a high switching cost involving considerable effort and disruption.